amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

         * `"framework`" [string] one of `"stk::mesh`", `"MSTK`", `"MOAB`" or `"Simple`".
         * `"verify mesh`" [bool] true or false.

+        * `"partitioner`" [string] defines the partitioning algorithm for parallel unstructured meshes.
+          The available options are `"metis"` (default), `"zoltan_graph"` and `"zoltan_rcb"`. `"metis"` and `"zoltan_graph"` perform a graph partitioning of the mesh with no regard to the geometry of the mesh. `"zoltan_rcb"` partitions meshes using Recursive Coordinate Bisection which can lead to better partitioning in meshes that are thin in a particular direction.
+          Additionally, the use of `"zoltan_rcb"` with the MSTK framework triggers an option to detect columns of elements in a mesh and adjust the partitioning such that no column is split over multiple partitions.
+If no partitioner is specified, the default one is used.

 Example of *Unstructured* mesh generated internally:

 .. code-block:: xml